Wetland

 Wetlands come in different sizes and types.
 From top left: Upland vs. wetland vs. lacustrine zones; freshwater swamp forest in Bangladesh; peat bogs are freshwater wetlands that develop in areas with standing water and low soil fertility; a freshwater cattail (Typha) marsh that develops with standing water and high soil fertility.

 A wetland is a distinct semi-aquatic ecosystem whose groundcovers are flooded or saturated in water, either permanently, for years or decades, or only seasonally.
 Flooding results in oxygen-poor (anoxic) processes taking place, especially in the soils.
 Wetlands form a transitional zone between waterbodies and dry lands, and are different from other terrestrial or aquatic ecosystems due to their vegetation's roots having adapted to oxygen-poor waterlogged soils.
 They are considered among the most biologically diverse of all ecosystems, serving as habitats to a wide range of aquatic and semi-aquatic plants and animals, with often improved water quality due to plant removal of excess nutrients such as nitrates and phosphorus.

 Wetlands exist on every continent, except Antarctica.
 The water in wetlands is either freshwater, brackish or saltwater.
-The main types of wetland are defined based on the dominant plants and the source of the water.
-For example, marshes are wetlands dominated by emergent herbaceous vegetation such as reeds, cattails and sedges.
-Swamps are dominated by woody vegetation such as trees and shrubs (although reed swamps in Europe are dominated by reeds, not trees).
-Mangrove forest are wetlands with mangroves and halophytic woody plants that have evolved to tolerate salty water.
+Common types of wetlands are described based on the dominant plants and the source of the water.
+For example, marshes are wetlands dominated by emergent herbaceous vegetation such as reeds, cattails, and sedges.
+Swamps are dominated by woody vegetation, such as trees and shrubs (although reed swamps in Europe are dominated by reeds, not trees).
+Mangrove forests are wetlands with mangroves and halophytic woody plants that have evolved to tolerate salty water.